 You understand that we are not responsible for the accuracy or your use of any information we receive from third parties.
 While we use vendors we believe to be reliable, we have not verified and do not make any warranty regarding information provided by third parties, including the third party websites you may access as part of using our services.
 We have no control over such third party websites and, accordingly, are in no way responsible for and in no way approve, endorse, or guarantee the accuracy, reliability, or completeness of any data or information provided in any hyperlinked web page or website.
-You should assume that we do not endorse, adopt, review, sponsor, or oversee the material presented on any third party website and, accordingly, are not responsible for any content you see there.
+You should assume that we do not endorse, adopt, review, sponsor, or oversee the material presented on any third party website or any of the employees, policies, activities, products, or services offered on such websites and, accordingly, are not responsible for any content you see there.